Foo Fighters: Taylor Hawkins dead

 “His musical spirit and infectious laugh will live on forever among all of us,” the band continued.
 The Foo Fighters offered their condolences to his wife, children and loved ones and asked that their privacy be respected at this “incredibly difficult time”.

 The US musician was found dead in a hotel in Bogotá, the news magazine Semana reported on Friday.
-The band was supposed to perform at the Estereo Pìcnic music festival there. (tu/dpa)
+The band was supposed to perform at the Estereo Pìcnic music festival there. (dpa)

 #Foo #Fighters #Taylor #Hawkins #dead